 Wrap the First Side of the Bow

-To make the bow, I like to use a special type of pliers called bail making pliers or step pliers.
-They are similar tools because both have consistent sized round plier jaws instead of the cone shaped jaws of round nosed pliers.
+To make the bow, we like to use a special type of pliers called bail making pliers or step pliers.
+They are similar tools because both have consistently sized round plier jaws instead of the cone-shaped jaws of round nosed pliers.
 Step pliers have multiple sizes on each side of the pliers (usually three sections of different sizes, sometimes on both sides) while the bail making pliers typically have a different sized round barrel on each side (two sizes total).

 Using the pliers of your choice, make a loop as shown in the picture.Continue to 5 of 9 below.